 Vaccinations: Consider completing all age-appropriate vaccinations as recommended by current immunization guidelines prior to initiating DUPIXENT.
-Avoid use of live vaccines during treatment with DUPIXENT.
+Avoid use of live vaccines in patients treated with DUPIXENT.

-ADVERSE REACTIONS: The most common adverse reactions (incidence $\geq 1\%$) in patients with asthma are injection site reactions, oropharyngeal pain, and eosinophilia.
+ADVERSE REACTIONS: The most common adverse reactions (incidence ≥1%) in patients with asthma are injection site reactions, oropharyngeal pain, and eosinophilia.